learnabpframework/learnabp/docs/en/Community-Articles/2022-05-20-ABP-and-Ionic/Post.md

 }
 ```

-We need to now setup the `IonicApp_MobileApp` client in our Identity Server, navigate to `IonicApp.Domain` project in the `IdentityServer` folder open `IdentityServerDataSeedContributor.cs` add the following code in the `createApiResouceAsync ` method.
+We need to now setup the `IonicApp_MobileApp` client in our Identity Server, navigate to `IonicApp.Domain` project in the `IdentityServer` folder open `IdentityServerDataSeedContributor.cs` add the following code in the `CreateClientsAsync()` method.
 You will also need to turn off the `Enable Integrated Terminal` under Preferences > Other > Terminal

 ```csharp
     private async Task CreateClientsAsync()